dumpk/esetres/README.md

 This software is released under the [MIT](LICENSE.md) License.

-&copy; 2015 :license_holder, All rights reserved.
+&copy; 2015 Nicolás Bistolfi (nbistolfi@gmail.com), All rights reserved.